 Second, we will download Unetbootin from the Mint Software Manager.
 Type Unetbootin into the Search box.
 Then click Enter.

 Then click on Unetbootin to select it.
 Then click Install.
 Then go to the Mint Menu and click on Unetbootin in the Applications list to open it.
 When we start Unetbootin, it will say “Extlinux not found.
 This is required for Ext2-formatted USB drive install mode.”

-Then select the Mate, 64 bit version with multimedia support.
+Then select the Cinnamon, 64 bit version.
 This will take you to a page listing a series of download options by country.
 Pick an option near you.
 You should have a high speed connection as the file size is 1.6 GB.
 It will take a few minutes to completely download.
 Once this ISO file is downloaded to your Downloads folder and you have a clean USB, you are ready to create your Live USB.
 Click on Unetbootin again to open it.
 This time, there should be no warning message.

-Select the number corresponding to your USB drive.
-This should be the number 1.
-Type 1 with your keyboard and hit Enter.
-You will see the Unetbootin Screen or the Linux Mint setup screen.
+On the other hand, depending on the Live Stick you are using to install Linux Mint, you may see nothing at all on the screen for up to three minutes after you start your Chromebook with the Live USB Mint Stick in one of the USB ports.
+Please be very patient.
+The Linux Mint installation screen should eventually appear.
+You may see the Unetbootin Screen or the Linux Mint setup screen.
 The Unetbootin Setup screen should be set for default.
 There may be a countdown screen set for 10 seconds.
 But this may not work.
 So just press Enter.
 This will wait a few seconds and then bring up the Linux Mint Setup screen.

 Finish Installing Linux Mint